P–n junction isolation

+Diagram of a junction-isolated diffused semiconductor resistor and circuit symbol.

 p–n junction isolation is a method used to electrically isolate electronic components, such as transistors, on an integrated circuit (IC) by surrounding the components with reverse biased p–n junctions.

 Introduction

 By surrounding a transistor, resistor, capacitor or other component on an IC with semiconductor material which is doped using an opposite species of the substrate dopant, and connecting this surrounding material to a voltage which reverse-biases the p–n junction that forms, it is possible to create a region which forms an electrically isolated "well" around the component.

 Operation

 Assume that the semiconductor wafer is p-type material.
 Also assume a ring of n-type material is placed around a transistor, and placed beneath the transistor.
 If the p-type material within the n-type ring is now connected to the negative terminal of the power supply and the n-type ring is connected to the positive terminal, the 'holes' in the p-type region are pulled away from the p–n junction, causing the width of the nonconducting depletion region to increase.
 Similarly, because the n-type region is connected to the positive terminal, the electrons will also be pulled away from the junction.

 This effectively increases the potential barrier and greatly increases the electrical resistance against the flow of charge carriers.
 For this reason there will be no (or minimal) electric current across the junction.

 At the middle of the junction of the p–n material, a depletion region is created to stand-off the reverse voltage.
 The width of the depletion region grows larger with higher voltage.
 The electric field grows as the reverse voltage increases.
 When the electric field increases beyond a critical level, the junction breaks down and current begins to flow by avalanche breakdown.
 Therefore, care must be taken that circuit voltages do not exceed the breakdown voltage or electrical isolation ceases.